 The existing concessions and subconcessions do not place any limit on the number of gaming facilities that may be operated.
 In addition to facing competition from existing operations of these concessionaires and subconcessionaires, we will face increased competition when any of them constructs new, or renovates pre-existing, casinos in Macau or enters into leasing, services or other arrangements with hotel owners, developers or other parties for the operation of casinos and gaming activities in new or renovated properties, as SJM and Galaxy have done.
-The Macau government has agreed under the existing concessions that it will not grant any additional gaming concessions until April 2009 and has publicly stated that each concessionaire will only be permitted to grant one subconcession.
-However, the laws and policies of the Macau government could change and permit the Macau government to grant additional gaming concessions or subconcessions before 2009.
+The Macau government has agreed under the existing concessions that it will not grant any additional gaming concession.
+However, the laws and policies of the Macau government could change and permit the Macau government to grant additional gaming concessions before 2009.
 If the Macau government were to allow additional competitors to operate in Macau through the grant of additional concessions or subconcessions, we would face additional competition.